microsoft/azure-pipelines-yaml/design/pipeline-resources.md

     version: string   # the build number to pick the artifact, defaults to Latest successful build
     branch: string   # branch to pick the artifact; defaults to master branch
 ```
+The inputs for the `build` resource can change based on the `type` of the build service (i.e. Jenkins, TeamCity etc.).
+The publisher of each extension defines the inputs for the resource.
+During the pipeline authoring time, when user defines the resource, it is validated based on the inputs defined in the extension.

 ### Examples

-The inputs for the `build` resource can change based on the `type` of the build service.

 ```yaml
 resources: